Welcome to my guide to exfoliating for acne prone skin!

 When our pores are free, they are able to more readily absorb beneficial ingredients and pull those ingredients deeper into the skin.
 This will boost the effectiveness of your acne clearing efforts when you’re feeding your skin skin-loving, natural ingredients (the type of ingredients it knows how to put to work healing, calming, and balancing).
 On the flip side, it’s important to note that when we’re using toxic or harsh ingredients, like those full of human carcinogens (petro ingredients for example), they are being pulled deeper into our body – yikes!

 When our pores are free they are also able to absorb more oxygen.
 As our skin is the largest organ in our body and needs oxygen to survive and thrive.
 And by thrive I mean using oxygen to fight off any bacteria or pathogens that are trying to get a foothold in our system.

-Now that we know why we want to work exfoliation into our routine (in a nutshell: to reduce, clear, and heal breakouts and congestion!) let’s figure out how to exfoliate in a way that targets our specific triggers of acne.
+Now that we know why we want to work exfoliation into our routine let’s figure out how to exfoliate.
+With that in mind we’ll focus on a way that targets our specific triggers of acne.

 How to target your acne triggers with exfoliation

 If you read our previous post, 3 steps to the best cleanser for acne prone skin, then you likely narrowed down the specific external triggers for your acne.
 If you missed it, head over here now to learn what upsets your skin the most!

 Narrowing down our triggers is important because it helps us move ahead with as much info as possible.
 Each trigger will warrant a different approach.
 For example:

 - A high production of oil needs an exfoliator that isn’t going to encourage your skin to produce even more oil.
 It needs an exfoliator that encourages balance and protection (when your skin feels protected, it doesn’t feel the need to “create” protection with more oil).